Germany lifts coronavirus ban on religious services, opens up playgrounds | DW | 30.04.2020

 Bavarian Prime Minister Markus Söder emphasized that the crisis "is not going to last forever."

-"But patience and being consist are the two best pieces of advice for us," Söder said.
+"But patience and being consistent are the two best pieces of advice for us," Söder said.

 dj/sms (AFP, dpa, EPD)